 “This isn’t going to prevent that at any greater rate, but it’s updating the technology,” Sato said.
 “Once this technology exists it’s unreasonable not to use it.”

-The other team, comprised of attorneys and staff from BCLP, Thompson Coburn and students from Saint Louis University School of Law, produced a web tool called “B-CEEN,” an acronym for Birth Certificate Education and Navigation.
+The other team, comprising attorneys and staff from BCLP, Thompson Coburn and students from Saint Louis University School of Law, produced a web tool called “B-CEEN,” an acronym for Birth Certificate Education and Navigation.
 The tool is designed to enable same-sex spouses anywhere in the United States to quickly gather customized legal information in their state for handling the birth certificate of their baby if it is born through IVF, surrogacy or other methods.

 “We are hopeful that B-CEEN will be implemented,” Newmark said after the event, adding that he was impressed at how far both teams got in such a short window of time.